Abdul Hamid Talukder

 Abdul Hamid Talukder is a politician from Sirajganj District of Bangladesh.
-He was elected a member of parliament from Sirajganj-4 in 1988 Bangladeshi general election.
+He was elected a member of parliament from Sirajganj-4 in the 1988 Bangladeshi general election.

 Career

 Abdul Hamid Talukder is a lawyer in Sirajganj Judge's Court.
-He was elected a Member of Parliament from Sirajganj-4 constituency as an Jatiya Party candidate in the 1988 Bangladeshi general election.
+He was elected a member of parliament from the Sirajganj-4 constituency as an Jatiya Party candidate in the 1988 Bangladeshi general election.